 Christmas Chair Memorial Sign

 This idea is adapted from the common wedding practice, where the family reserves a chair for their loved one who is in heaven.
-Personalize one here, and place it on a chair during your Christmas gatherings to honor your dearly departed one.
+Choose from one of many options here, and place it on a chair during your Christmas gatherings to honor your dearly departed one.